Introduction – Ohana ukulele review

 As we previously mentioned this brand calls Long Beach, CA, their home, and aims to deliver the free spirit of the region into every instrument they promote and sell.

-Regardless of your skill level or experience, this company believes that every player is entitled to a high-quality instrument that is totally functional and playable right from the beginning.
+Regardless of your skill level or experience, this company believes that every player is entitled to a high-quality instrument that is functional and playable right from the beginning.

 The employees at the Ohana warehouses are trained to deliver only top-quality products and make it their mission to carefully and completely inspect every product before it’s let loose on the world.